Dynamics 365 is a product line of ERP and CRM applications from Microsoft. Skyvia supports the CRM part of Dynamics 365.

 To use User Name & Password authentication, you need to specify the user name (Windows Live ID) and password for your Windows Live ID account.

 Metadata Cache — this parameter determines for how long the cached metadata for the connection are considered valid.
 By default, Skyvia caches metadata of available objects in cloud sources.
-Whenever necessary, you can reset metadata cache for a connection manually in the Connection Editor by clicking the Clear Cache button.
+Whenever necessary, you can reset metadata cache for a connection manually in the Connection Editor by clicking the Clear now link.
 Read Metadata Cache for more information.
 The following values are available for this parameter:

 - Disabled — metadata cache is not created; metadata are queried automatically whenever required.